Application Design I / ASSESSMENT 2: Application Design Proposal

 REFLECTION

-Overall, this project helped me gain a deeper understanding of how to research and use that research to redesign my selected app.
+Overall, this assessment was a difficult one because there were a lot of work to do and required a long process, but this assessment helped me gain a deeper understanding of how to research and use that research to redesign my selected app.
 Creating the user personas and understanding the user journey map made it easier to see what users really need.
 Sorting out the opportunities and categorising them into a sitemap also guided me on what direction to take for the redesign.

 The interviews and survey also gave me a variety of insights that supported my decision making throughout the project.
 Although there were a lot of work needed for this task, I learned the importance of doing many different steps because they helped me identify problems more clearly so I can make better improvements to the app.